Last Updated: August 13, 2014

 Advertisers and publisher partners who use our ad platform will include their own tags and pixels (or those of their other advertising partners) within their display advertisements and on their websites, so they can set and read their own cookies.
 We are not responsible for the practices of advertiser or publisher partners that use Rubicon Project’s ad platform.
 Our advertiser or publisher partners maintain their own privacy policies and processes.

-To opt-out of interest based advertising for Rubicon Project applications or of other NAI members participating in the Network Advertising Initiatives (NAI) opt-out program click here.
+There are many ways to opt-out of OBA for Rubicon Project applications.
+Should you wish to do so, you can use any of the following three mechanisms.
+First, you can opt-out of OBA for Rubicon Project applications or of other NAI members participating in the Network Advertising Initiatives (NAI) opt-out program click here.

-If you opt-out of interest based advertising, Rubicon Project will continue to collect the same information described above.
+If you opt-out of OBA, Rubicon Project will continue to collect the same information described above.
 However, this information won’t be used for displaying interest based ads.

 If you change browsers or computers, or delete the cookies on your computer, you will need to opt-out again.
 You also can set your browser to notify you when a cookie is being set and to block most cookies.

-We use commercially reasonable measures to help ensure the security of information.
+We use many different measures to help ensure the security of information.
 No transmission of information is guaranteed to be completely secure.
 Unauthorized entry or use, hardware or software failure, and other factors may compromise data security.

 For more information, or if you have questions, please contact the Rubicon Project at our corporate headquarters at: